fedesegala/AppliedProbabilityAfternotes/chapters/chapter03/chapter.typ

 where $x$ is an integer such that $max(0, n - N + M) <= x <= min(n, M)$

 ===== Expected Value and Variance
-Let $X$ be a hypergeometric random variable with p.m.f. given by $"hyper geom"(x, n, N, M)$, then we can define its expected value and variance as follows:
+Let $X$ be a hypergeometric random variable with p.m.f. given by $"hyper geom"(x, n, N, M)$, then we can de fine its expected value and variance as follows:

 #math.equation(
   block: true,